polkadot-js/docs/docs/substrate/extrinsics.md

    Dispatch origin must be aligned with `T::ForceOrigin`.

    This check can be turned off by setting the value to `None`.

+### submit(solution: `RawSolution`, num_signed_submissions: `u32`)
+- **interface**: `api.tx.electionProviderMultiPhase.submit`
+- **summary**:    Submit a solution for the signed phase.

+   The dispatch origin fo this call must be __signed__.

+   The solution is potentially queued, based on the claimed score and processed at the end  of the signed phase.

+   A deposit is reserved and recorded for the solution.
+Based on the outcome, the solution  might be rewarded, slashed, or get all or a part of the deposit back.

 ### submitUnsigned(solution: `RawSolution`, witness: `SolutionOrSnapshotSize`)
 - **interface**: `api.tx.electionProviderMultiPhase.submitUnsigned`